jeet079/Advanced-Money-Tracker/README.md

 # Hi, I'm Jeet

+Student Developer with a strong interest in web development.
-Student Developer focused on learning frontend and backend web development using modern technologies and AI-assisted workflows.
+Currently learning frontend and backend technologies and building practical projects using structured logic and AI-assisted workflows.

 ---

 ## About Me

-- I am a student with strong interest in full-stack web development
+- Student focused on full-stack web development fundamentals
+- Working with both frontend and backend technologies
-- I use AI tools to accelerate learning and improve productivity
+- Using AI tools to improve learning speed and code quality
+- Actively preparing for internship opportunities
-- Actively building projects to strengthen practical skills
+- Interested in real-world projects and practical experience
-- Current goal: Secure a web development internship
-- Prefer clean, simple, and maintainable code

 ---